smilli/d3-funnel-charts/README.md

 Usage
 =====
 To begin, you must instantiate a FunnelChart.
-FunnelChart objects have four parameters: data, width, height, and bottomPct.
-Data is the only required parameter.
+The options you can pass to the FunnelChart are the following (the only required option is `data`):

 `data` = an array containing arrays of categories and engagement in order from greatest expected funnel engagement to lowest.